ucdavis/ECS272-Winter2020/Assignment3/README.md

 For each view, you need to provide one or more visual interface widgets (e.g., a dropdown menu or slider) for changing the parameters of the visualization.
 For examples, a drop-down menu can be provided for selecting the data dimension that maps to the x-axis of a scatter plot or the color encoding used in a 2D heatmap.

+## Submission
+For submission, please push all your source codes to your assigned branch in this repository on GitHub.